netguru/nodejs-recruitment-task/README.md

   Status: 201
 ```

-#### Mandatory requirement is to publish the application in one of the popular hosting services e.g. Heroku, AWS, etc

 There will be evaluated whether:
 * your solution realizes task assumptions
 * your code is consistent or using a linter